Kallikantzaroi – Christmas Goblins

 A kalliskantzaros … (think it’s hard to say?
 Try typing it!) … is a Greek term that describes several different evil spirits and nasties.
 The kallikantzaros that we are talking about is a squat, hairy, goatlike demon with monkey arms, pointy ears, sharp teeth, and other animal parts that lives underneath the earth.
 Together, the kallikantzaroi hack and chip at the roots of the World Tree (the tree that holds up the world) with the intention of toppling it.

 During the traditional Twelve Days of Christmas, however, the hairy goblins get distracted, coming up to the surface to terrify Christians during their celebrations, playing pranks big and small, eating the holiday treats, and generally making a mess.
 When the Twelve Days are over, the kallikantzaroi go back to their work underground, only to find that the World Tree has healed itself.

 Don’t worry, though, there are ways to ward of these Christmas goblins, and it’s pretty easy.
-All you have to do is…bar your doors, nail down your windows, turn up the flames in your fireplace (like a certain jolly, red-cloaked man, they slide down the chimney), and…
+All you have to do is … bar your doors, nail down your windows, turn up the flames in your fireplace (similar to a certain jolly, red-cloaked man, they like sliding down the chimney), and …

 Yep.
 A colander.
 Like Slavic vampires, the kallikantzaroi are apparently a bit OCD and have to stop to count the holes in the colander before they can attempt to break into your home.